Ameyak17901/News-Today/README.md

-# Getting Started with Create React App
+# News Today

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a News App to search for articles and news headlines

 ## Available Scripts